mpapadomanolaki/UNetLSTM/README.md

    ```
    where imgs_i are the subfolders with the 13 available channels for every city.
-   Use preprocess.py to preprocess the images of the OSCD dataset.
+   Use preprocess.py to preprocess theese images.

    In the end, each preprocessed city folder should look like this:
    ```ruby